StackStorm/puppet-st2/README.md

 ### Ubuntu 16.04

-Due to a known bug in st2 [3290](https://github.com/StackStorm/st2/issues/3290) when first running the installation with this puppet module the `st2` pack will fail to install.
+In StackStorm < `2.4.0` there is a known bug [#3290](https://github.com/StackStorm/st2/issues/3290) that when first running the installation with this puppet module the `st2` pack will fail to install.
 Simply invoking puppet a second time will produce a fully running st2 installation with the `st2` pack installed.
+This has been fixed in st2 version `2.4.0`.

 ## Module Dependencies